jes-sherborne/jquery-signature-panel-plugin/README.markdown

     return filename
 ```

-You can find a full working example (written for the [Bottle microframework](http://bottlepy.org) at /server-image-generators/python/example.
-The SignaturePanel function should work equally well in other Python web frameworks as well.
+You can find a full working example (written for the [Bottle microframework](http://bottlepy.org) at [server-image-generators/python/example](server-image-generators/python/example).
+The SignaturePanel function should work equally well in other Python web frameworks.

 ### Generating image files on the server using PHP